 Based on the findings and recommendations of the WHOIS1 Review Team, WHOIS policy and implementation have evolved since 2012.
 Using the 2012 report as a foundation, the subgroup will examine the findings and analysis of other subgroups which are assessing implementation of the WHOIS1 recommendations.
 This examination will produce a gap analysis which identifies areas of WHOIS which may need to be further enhanced to promote consumer trust.
 However, the gap analysis will need to be repeated after WHOIS further evolves to comply with GDPR – at least for access to data that impacts WHOIS data from European users.

-Action Items from F2F#2:

-Erika to take feedback on-board and use outputs of other subgroups to assess impact of WHOIS1 rec implementation on consumer trust, being aware of potential for drift into non-WHOIS aspects of CT.

-Recommends to review the current RAA agreement to evaluate whether a special provision that asks registrars to make relations to resellers public and to request from resellers more transparency concerning information that is relevant for consumers in general.
-Such information would easily identifiable information about their commitment to data privacy, redress and online contact information.

-Specifically: Subgroup should formulate a recommendation noting lack of Reseller transparency in WHOIS as a potential gap, to be addressed through policy and/or contractual changes

-Reseller gaps identified: lack of easy identifiable information about data privacy/data protection practices, redress contact point.

 Recommendations (if any)